 This guide provides clarity on the returns process between Retailers and Suppliers using Canal, outlining the steps involved, system integrations, and refund mechanisms.
+This returns flow may differ for some partners, Canal recommends working directly with your partner to establish the best returns flow for your customers.

 How Returns Work